Kicksecure/privleap/README.md

 ## Configuration format

-privleap stores its configuration under `/etc/privleap/conf.d`, which this document will refer to as `$CONFDIR` for brevity's sake.

-See etc/privleap/conf.d/README for all the details of privleap configuration.
+privleap stores its configuration under `/etc/privleap/conf.d`.
+See etc/privleap/conf.d/README in the code for all the details of privleap configuration.

 ## Protocol